AndreaPontrandolfo/sheriff/README.md

 ❯  npx create-sheriff-config
 ```

 ...and your good to go!
+Happy hacking 🎉

 ### 😫 Manual setup